rayalan/binary-adages/content/recognizing-expertise.md

 But is that the right solution for my company?
 Should I commit to having a permanent AWS expert on staff?
 What ramifications will that have on the company's ability to update the product?
 Or make it accessible in remote locations?

 Perhaps the problem could be solved differently with a chemist.
-Or by marketing acquiring a telegenic eight year old and livestreaming her using the product.
+Or by marketing acquiring a telegenic eight-year-old and livestreaming her using the product.
 Or by overhauling the manufacturing process.

 And certification says nothing about a person's ability to assess a problem in the broader business context and make a good decision.